cbosdo/sumaform/lab/pdf/instructions.md

 Once you have the exporters installed and configured, you can start using Prometheus to collect metrics from monitored systems.

+**Step 0**: add the virtual machines as systems

+Before the next steps, accept the Salt keys of the previously created virtual machines.

-**Step 1:** configuring Node Exporter on a client system
+**Step 1:** configuring Node Exporter on the virtual machines

-1. open the details page of one of the VMs created on previous exercises and navigate to the **Formulas** tab.
+1. Create a system group containing all the virtual machines.
-2. Check the **Enabled** checkbox on the **Prometheus Exporters** formula and click **Save**.
+2. Add the **Prometheus Exporters** formula to the newly created system group.
-3. Navigate to the **Prometheus Exporters** tab in the top menu.
-4. Select the Node Exporter from the list and click on the **Save Formula** button.

-**Step 2:** apply the highstate

-1. Navigate to the **States** tab of the *monitoring.hol1313.net* system.
-The computed highstate is displayed and can be reviewed.

-2. Click on **Apply highstate**.
+4. Ensure the **Node Exporter** is enabled in the formula.

-3. Wait for the highstate to complete.
+5. Apply the highstate to the system group and wait for them to complete.
-Click the link in the message at the top of the page to follow the status of the state apply action.

 **Step 3:** test the configuration

-1. In your browser, navigate to `http://monitoring.hol1313.local:3000` to open the Grafana UI.
+1. Navigate to `http://monitoring.hol1313.net:3000` to open the Grafana UI.
-2. Select the **SUSE Manager Client** dashboard from the dashboard list.
+2. Select the **Uyuni Client** dashboard from the dashboard list.
-3. Confirm that the newly monitored system shows up on list and has metrics data.
+3. Confirm that the newly monitored systems show up on list and has metrics data.

 [^1]: https://documentation.suse.com/sles/15-SP1/html/SLES-all/book-virt.html